aryannaf/animal-guardian/README.md

 5. Type `node index.js` and make sure the server is running

-6. Ensure the PORT you chose matches the client-side PORT for the API URLs
+6. Ensure the PORT you choose matches the client-side localhost PORT for the API URLs

 7. In the client-side command line, type `npm start` to launch the application